MrDippington/cf301-lab03/README.md

 ## Feature #3: Styling with Flexbox
 ====================================================================

-Estimate of time needed to complete:
+Estimate of time needed to complete: 2 hours

-Start time:
+Start time: 16:00

-Finish time:
+Finish time: 16:45

-Actual time needed to complete:
+Actual time needed to complete: 45min

 ### Why are we implementing this feature?